nttdatapay/nttdatapay-android-java-demo/README.md

 # nttdatapay-android-java-demo

 ## Introduction
-This is a demo project built with Android to demonstrate the integration of NTTDATA Payment Gateway in a android application for java.
+This is a demo project built for Android to demonstrate the integration of NTTDATA Payment Gateway into an Android application for java.

 ## Prerequisites